Town of Halton Hills Official Plan

 Municipally-initiated Official Plan Amendments

-There are currently no municipally-initiated Official Plan Amendments that have been proposed or approved since January 1, 2017.
+Any municipally-initiated Official Plan Amendments that have been proposed or brought into effect after January 1, 2017 are listed below:

 Privately-initiated Official Plan Amendments